prakharg05/cart-app/README.md

 Below steps describe how to build the spring project.
 ### Building Spring Project
-To build the Spring Project, execute the following command.

 Ensure that all the required dependencies (JDK17, and Maven) are installed.

+To build the Spring Project, execute the following command, in the same directory as `pom.xml`

 ```agsl
 > mvn clean package
 ```

-If the build succeeds,  a `jar` file in `target` directory should be created.
+If the build succeeds,  a `jar` file in `./target` directory should be created.

 `Example : cartapp-0.0.1-SNAPSHOT.jar`

-If the build succedes, you can proceed to next step, i.e. starting the web server
+If the build has succeeded, you can proceed to next step, i.e. starting the web server

 ### Starting the web server
 To start the webserver, execute the jar, by running the following